Give us a missed call on

 β€˜Your order is confirmed with Order ID: FX-250123-110-12345.
 You can track the status of your order shipment with Tracking ID: LP-12345-628-110.’

 If you use logistics, transport, or courier services for business or personally, then the terms Order ID and Tracking ID (also known as Order number and Tracking number) must be familiar to you.
-These are common terms that logistics shipping companies use for shipping and order fulfillment.
+These are common terms that logistics shipping companies use for shipping and order fulfilment.

 Today, with the rise of domestic and international shipping and e-commerce business, logistics companies prioritise efficiency in transportation and delivery.
 Tracking order status is a key feature that customers demand, making it necessary for businesses to build capabilities that facilitate order ID tracking.
 So, let’s understand what Order ID and Tracking ID are, how they are different, where and how these IDs are used, and how to track the order ID status.